nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Term | Definition | Comments
 -----| ----------- | ----------
+CS1101S | An introductory Computer Science module for year 1 students in the the National University of Singapore |
-Studios | Studios are tutorials held in CS1101S and are essential in aiding the students to improve their grasp on the concepts taught during the lecture. |
+Studios | Tutorials held in CS1101S and are essential in aiding the students to improve their grasp on the concepts taught during the lecture. |
-Avengers | Avenger is a special term to call a CS1101S tutor.
+Avengers | A special term to call a CS1101S tutor.
 An avenger organizes a Studio session to improve on CS1101S concepts taught in lecture, recording attendance and grades.
-CS1101S | An introductory Computer Science module for year 1 students in the the National University of Singapore |
 Command Line Interface (CLI) | A text-based user interface, where users type commands to instruct the computer to do something
 Graphical User Interface (GUI) | A graphics-based user interface, where users click buttons to instruct the computer to do something
-Java | A program that allows running other programs written in Java programming language Operating System | Software that manages computer hardware and other computer software | Command | An instruction typed by a user to Academy Directory Command Box | A part of the Academy Directory's GUI which can be used by users to type commands Field | Additional information that is provided to a command for the command to be executed properly | May or may not have an associated prefix
+Java | A program that allows running other programs written in Java programming language Operating System | Software that manages computer hardware and other computer software | Command | An instruction typed by a user to Academy Directory Command Box | A part of the Academy Directory's GUI which can be used by users to type commands Field | Additional information that can be provided to a command for correct command execution | May or may not have an associated prefix
-Parameter | Part of the command which provides additional information provided by the user | Actual values for the fields Prefix | An abbreviation of a parameter | Always ends with a backslash ('/')
+Parameter | Part of the command which provides additional information provided by the user | Actual values for the fields Prefix | An abbreviation of a field | Always ends with a backslash ('/')

 ## Links
 ### Academy Directory Resources